-1. The thesis shall adhere to a format suggested by your faculty advisor.
+1. Theses must adhere to the format agreed upon by you and your advisor and program guidelines above.

-- 2. Public defense: The thesis defense date and time shall be announced to the CNCS community a minimum of 7 days in advance.
-The student should anticipate recommendations from their committee for editorial changes in the thesis, and should allow enough time before the end of the semester to make those required changes before the final draft deadline (4:00 pm, Friday of finals week). - 3.
-At least 3 working days prior to the thesis submission deadline an electronic copy of the final draft shall be forwarded to the MSMS Program Director for a review of basic thesis structure as it relates to commonly accepted formats, i.e. pagination and table of contents.
+2. Public defense: The student should anticipate recommendations from their committee for editorial changes in the thesis, and should allow enough time before the end of the semester to make those required changes before the final draft deadline (4:00 pm, the Friday of finals week).